 Field-hunting tip

-Look in metamorphosed limestone country — that is the host setting where nekoite typically forms.
+Look in metamorphosed limestone country, the host setting where nekoite typically forms.
 If you start seeing apophyllite, calcite, prehnite in float, you are in the right ground.
 Field specimens usually show a bladed crystals, radial aggregates, fibrous habit, so train your eye for that shape before scanning the outcrop.